ComMarker B4 60W JPT MOPA Fiber Laser vs xTool F1 Ultra 20W Fiber Laser Engraver

 ComMarker B4 60W JPT MOPA Fiber Laser

-The ComMarker B4 60W MOPA earns the top rating because no other machine under $1,100 combines 60W JPT MOPA, LightBurn support, and a work area that handles tumblers.
-It is the benchmark for serious makers and small business operators.
-Two things to verify before buying: first, check whether ASIN B0CGX9TBGQ is in stock — the B4 line is end-of-life, and if both the B4 and B6 MOPA are available at similar prices, the B6's autofocus makes it the stronger long-term buy.
+The ComMarker B4 60W MOPA earns the top rating because no other machine under $1,100 combines 60W JPT MOPA, LightBurn support, and a 60W power level.
+The standard 110×110mm work area is smaller than some alternatives — tumblers require a rotary and the work area is tight for large pieces.
+It is the benchmark for serious makers and small business operators doing metal-focused work.
+Two things to verify before buying: first, check whether ASIN B0CGX9TBGQ is in stock — the B4 line is end-of-life, and if both the B4 and B6 MOPA are available at similar prices, the B6's autofocus and updated form factor make it the stronger long-term buy.
 Second, budget time for LightBurn setup — the COR file configuration takes an hour the first time.
 For experienced users who know what they are buying into, this remains the benchmark purchase under $1,100.

 xTool F1 Ultra 20W Fiber Laser Engraver

 The xTool F1 Ultra is the best-supported fiber laser in this price range for buyers who prioritize setup experience and safety over raw wattage or color marking.
 The enclosed design, 16MP camera, and xTool's responsive English-speaking support are genuinely differentiated.
 It is not a MOPA — color marking on stainless is limited to Q-switched thermal oxidation, not MOPA-grade vivid results.
-At $1,299, you're paying more than the ComMarker B4 60W MOPA ($1,099) for 20W vs 60W and no MOPA capability.
-The premium makes sense for buyers who want the smoothest possible onboarding and the safest enclosed workspace.
-It does not make sense for buyers optimizing for color marking throughput or raw wattage.
+At $3,699, you're paying significantly more than the ComMarker B4 60W MOPA ($1,099) for 20W vs 60W and no MOPA capability.
+The premium makes sense for buyers who want the smoothest possible onboarding, the safest enclosed workspace, and dual-laser versatility (fiber + diode).
+It does not make sense for buyers optimizing for color marking throughput, raw wattage, or price-per-watt value.